If you have read my other Anxiety Information Pages, then you now have some understanding of why you have an anxiety disorder.

 In the meantime, keep your expectations realistic.
 Be patient with yourself and be patient with the process.
 It took years and years to develop this disorder.
 You can’t reverse it overnight.

 Click on the links below to read each of my steps to anxiety recovery.

 I promise you that I used every single one of these steps to get my life back.
 I don’t believe in false hope and false promises, and I don’t believe in overstating the truth to get people to read my posts.
 If I didn’t truly believe that these steps work and if I didn’t feel so strongly about them, I wouldn’t even waste my time telling you about them.

 We over complicate the entire anxiety cycle from start to finish.
-We take what is a very normal reaction to stress in our lives and overthink it and analyze it and worry it into a million knots until our life looks like the christmas light string Clark Griswold holds up in his garage.
+We take what is a very normal reaction to stress in our lives and overthink it and analyze it and worry it into a million knots until our life looks like the tangled Christmas light string Clark Griswold shows Rusty in his garage.

 Now its time to untie all those knots and these steps are how you do it.

 Its not meant to be complicated.
 Its not meant to be hard.
 But it is going to take some time.